 Goods and services paid for with a credit card or by finance agreement

 When something has gone wrong with the supply of goods or services, your credit provider or card issuer can help you under certain circumstances.
-So if you’ve paid for things like goods that haven’t arrived, a service that hasn’t been provided, or a flight that’s been cancelled, your creditor/card issuer might be able to help.
+So if you’ve paid for things like goods that haven’t arrived or a service that hasn’t been provided, your creditor/card issuer might be able to help.

 Depending on how you paid for the goods or services, credit providers can look at these types of claims under processes known as "section 75" or "chargeback".
 Or for finance agreements like hire purchase, the finance company as the supplier of goods or services is responsible when things go wrong.

 If you are unhappy with the way your credit or finance provider has handled things, you can make a complaint.
 You’ll need to contact them first and then wait until either 8 weeks has passed or they’ve issued a final response letter.

 Watch out for scams related to Covid-19.
 These scams may take many forms and could be about insurance policies, pensions transfers, or high-return investment opportunities, including investments in cryptoassets.

 Scammers are now also pretending to be from local councils and government bodies.
 Often through text messages with links asking you to pay a fine, or to find out more about Covid-19.